Anatomy of the human heart: Aortic valve

 Aortic valve is in between the muscular left ventricle and the fibroelastic aorta, the biggest artery of the human body.
 Its three leaflet close when hydrostatic pressure applies over the valve, while kept open during the ejection phase of the cardiac cycle, when blood is pushed out of the heart by the contracting musculare of the left ventricle.
 Histologically, the leaflets are fibrous in their core, covered with endothelium; a thickening at their free edge, is named node of Arantius.
 The aortic leaflets are hinged at the beginning of the aorta, at very first part of aortic sinus.
-Their line of attachement is not circular, it rather creates a corona, nonetheless it is commonly named as "aortic ring".
+Their line of attachment is not circular, it rather creates a corona, nonetheless it is commonly named as "aortic ring".

 Each of the three aortic valve leaflets is named after the orifice of the coronary artery located above the leaflet- one is named non-coronary leaflet as it lacks a coronary ostium.
 Left and right leaflet originate from the muscle fibers of left ventricle, while non coronary leaflet is in continuation with mitral valve's anterior leaflet forming the aortic-mitral curtain.